Things To Do Presidents Day Weekend Manhattan NYC

 Click here to obtain information about things to do Presidents Day Weekend in Manhattan NYC, as well as throughout the month of February.
 This events calendar is updated monthly with about 100 different Manhattan fun / cultural events.

-Normally the Rockefeller Center Skating Rink opens in October between the hours of 8.30 am to 12 midnight daily through the Winter into Spring.
-They charge $32 / $27 / $25 for admission and there's a $12 skating rental fee.
+The Rockefeller Center Skating Rink opens in late October between the hours of 8.30 am to 12 midnight daily through the Winter [ends March 20, 2022].
+They charge $20 / $54 for admission and there's a $12 skating rental fee.

-Art Exhibits In Manhattan NYC - Presidents Day Weekend Things To Do
+Upper East Side - Art Exhibits In Manhattan - Presidents Day Weekend Things To Do NYC

 Generally you could click here to view some of the in-progress art exhibits in Manhattan this Presidents Day weekend.
 There are too many museums to showcase in this short space, but here are a few that are clustered along the Upper East and Upper West Sides.